 - Being fiscally responsible (focus dollars to the classroom)

-Since taking office in January of 2017, I have appointed 24 school board members.
-I have personally interviewed close to one hundred candidates who applied for these positions.
+Since taking office in January of 2017, I have appointed over 84 school board members.
+I have personally interviewed hundreds of candidates who applied for these positions.
 In each case, I have appointed the individual who best represents the sensibilities of their school district, and is the best person to serve the district for its children, families and teachers.

 It is an awesome responsibility that I take seriously.
 In the end, each individual I appoint reflects me and my commitment to every local school district.
 I am fair and non-partisan.
 Each applicant has an equal chance.
 With each appointment, my goal isn’t to make any special interest group happy or upset, but to appoint good people who will strengthen the district to provide the best education to our children.